The Principal's Medal

 - The Principal

 - The Master of the United College and Deputy-Principal

 - The Vice-Principal for Research and Innovation

 - The President of the Students' Association

-Following the closing date, the Executive Officer to the Principal’s Office will contact the referees for the short-listed nominations and request a reference.
-The winning student (and nominators) will be notified in May.
+Following the closing date, the Executive Officer to the Principal’s Office will request references for the short-listed nominees.
 Applicants may be called for interview if necessary.

-The winner/s will be required to write a short report about themselves and to express their thanks for the award.
-This will be sent to the Development Office to pass on to the donors of the award.
+The winner, or winners, will be required to write a short report about themselves and express their thanks for the award.
+This will be shared with the generous donors who make the award possible.